dknowle06/roguelike_1050/README.md

 I started working on this sometime in late March, and the first playable build was finished 4/26/2025.

 I wasn't able to do as much play-testing as I wanted to, so if you come across any bugs, please let me know at dknowle@clemson.edu.
+To my knowledge, the program runs relatively smoothly, so there shouldn't be any errors encountered.

 If you want to mod an enemy or item into the game, add an entry to the corresponding `.txt` file in `dictionaries`.
 If you want to add custom functionality to the modded item or enemy, add the functionality in `fx_consumable.py` or `enemy_actions.py` and update the dictionaries in said files.